Sweet Potato Quiche

 - Sautéing.
 Add bacon to a large skillet and place over medium heat, cook bacon on both sides until crispy and golden brown.
 You may need to cook bacon in batches, if you only have one skillet.
 Remove cooked bacon to a paper towel-lined plate and cool slightly.
 Then crumble or chop into bite-sized pieces for the quiche.

 Classic quiche recipes are made with a mixture of milk and eggs that gets poured into a crust, then baked.
 However, making a crustless quiche works great and personally, is how I prefer my quiches to be served.
-Here’s how to make a crustless quiche:
+Here’s the simple process:

 - Start this quiche by cooking the bacon, sweet potato and spinach.
 Once those ingredients are cooked, all you need to do is layer them in a pie dish and bake!

-- Bake uncovered for 45 minutes.
+- Bake.
+Place in the oven and bake uncovered for 45 minutes.
 Allow the quiche to cool for 10 minutes before slicing and serving.
 Enjoy!